SDEV-NAIT/class-instructor-contributor-guide/README.md

   - The Assignment should be in Master course first in a pull request before you updated the starter-kit.
     - If you create in the starter kit first please make a pull request referencing it in the master course as well.
   - The old assignment can be moved to an "old_assignments" folder in the folder of that specific assignment.
-  - In the "README.md" of the assignment there should be a link to the Starter-KIT that is being used (one per assignment.) *There should also be a reference to this in the master course readme as well.*
+  - In the "README.md" of the assignment there should be a link to the the assignment template that is being used (one per assignment.) *There should also be a reference to this in the master course readme as well.*
   - Add a comment to an issue for "Recent Updates" to this course, if there isn't one please create it.
 There should only be one of these issues.
-  - **Ask for at least one Reviewer if multiple people are involved.**
+  - **Ask for at least one Reviewer if multiple people are involved or teaching it in future semesters**
 - **Updating the course Calendar**
   - many people depend on this so it should be discussed in a pull request.

 #### What should be Pull Request Contain?
-- Topical Title to what you're doing.
+- A title describing what you're doing.
 - A description that describes your rationale or discussions that have been given.
+- Any issues that had discussions that would be relevant to the pull request.
 - The actual work inside of the master-course repository and any supporting links that are needed.

 ## Syncing with Learning Management Systems